parithoshpoojary/course-stack/README.md

 After installing the `npm`, run `npm install` on the commnad prompt to resolve all dependencies (might take a minute or so).

+### Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ### Building the Project

-Run `ng build` to build the project.
+Run `ng build -o` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+### Running unit tests

+Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

+### Running end-to-end tests

+Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
+To use this command, you need to first add a package that implements end-to-end testing capabilities.

 #### For more information on building and running the application, visit [Angular - Serve](https://angular.io/cli/serve), [Angular - Build](https://angular.io/cli/build).